-Motivation must evolve into discipline, because, what happens when you are not motivated that day?
-At the very moment you have to decide to stay comfortable in bed or get up and keep reaching for your goals.
+Motivation must evolve into discipline, because what happens when you are not motivated that day?
+At the very moment you have to decide to stay comfortably in bed or get up and keep reaching for your goals.
 This is discipline and mental toughness.
 You cannot have discipline without mental toughness.
-Training hard or studying and working long hours not only shows mental toughness, but is discipline defined.
+Training hard or studying and working long hours not only shows mental toughness, but it is discipline defined.

 Discipline, like motivation, has to be self-discipline.
-From EruptingMind.com - "When you have to get something done, you get it accomplished even when you do not feel like it."
-Turning down that voice inside of your head that wants to cheat on your diet, or skip a workout and sleep-in is a daily battle, but over time, your self-discipline wins and these obtrusive thoughts become fewer and fewer.
+From EruptingMind.com -- "When you have to get something done, you get it accomplished even when you do not feel like it."
+Turning down that voice inside of your head that wants to cheat on your diet, skip a workout and sleep in is a daily battle, but over time, your self-discipline wins and these obtrusive thoughts become fewer and fewer.

 1. Turn off the lazy voice inside your head.

-Depending on what branch of service you are seeking, enter some running or swimming races, a GoRuck event, or do obstacle course races so you have some competition to drive you harder during the long year or more.
-Maybe these short term goals can be personal records of fitness tests or timed events you will encounter.
-Work at getting stronger and faster every quarter, and set some sub-goals.
+Depending on what branch of service you are seeking, enter some running or swimming races, a GoRuck event or do obstacle course races so you have some competition to drive you harder during the long year or more.
+Maybe these short-term goals can be personal records for fitness tests or timed events you will encounter.
+Work at getting stronger and faster every quarter and establish some sub-goals.